A physical and public declaration of what it means to resist.

 From a simple shift of focus to the iconic “Hands up, don’t shoot” movement, the two women take over the stage to portray infinite gestures as powerful refusals to submit.
 They construct in real time their own physical archive of resistance.

-Theatre also represents a system, which they reduce here to its simplest expression – a bare bones set design, its minimal sound and lighting supporting the dancers.
+Theatre also represents a system, which they reduce here to its simplest expression – a bare bones set design, its pulsating rhythms and lighting supporting the dancers.
 They are the mainstay, the focus.
 They assume a central role, a position long overdue.

 One hundred more was inspired by the Erin Manning essay The Minor Gesture.
 It is an inquiry into the politics of movement and how “minor gestures” challenge received wisdom and common sense (the “major”) by offering experiential variations that transform human relations and suggest alternative forms of being, knowing and doing.